larpchronicles/rules/chronicles-rulebook.md

   * Occupancy: 11
   * Includes: sleeping mats in loft area, full kitchen, bathroom, and shower.
 * Cook's Cabin
+  * Reserved for plot team and full time NPCs.
   * Occupancy: 10
-  * Includes: 4 bunk beds, 2 single-person beds, kitchenette, refrigerator, bathroom.
+  * Includes: 4 bunk beds, 2 single-person beds, kitchenette, refrigerator, bathroom and shower.
 * Silver Tomahawk
-  * Reserved for the plot team and full-time NPCs, but may be used if all other areas are full.
+  * Reserved for the mods, but may be used if all other areas are full.
   * Occupancy: 10
-  * Includes: refrigerator, 4 bunk beds, a couch.
+  * Includes: refrigerator, 4 bunk beds, and couch.
 * Tenting
   * Tents may not be set up near the logistics building or in an area that damages the site or causes a disruption or obstruction.